 Students’ religious rights are protected by the First Amendment.
 These include, for example, the rights to wear religiously mandated clothing and observe dietary rules.
 They also include the right to engage in personal worship as long as it is not disruptive or during class time.
 Additionally, the Equal Access Act of 1984 affirms the right of students to participate in student-initiated religious activities.
 These include religious clubs and even the right to inform others about their religion in an appropriate manner.

-Other student rights include protection from harm, which means ensuring both their physical safety on school premises, as well as their emotional safety from stress or harm.
-That means that the school must respond appropriately and in a timely fashion to any harassment or bullying, even if the perpetrator claims it is in jest.
+Other student rights include the right to an inclusive environment and protection from harm, which means ensuring both their physical safety, as well as their emotional safety from stress or harm on school premises.
+That means that the school must respond appropriately and in a timely fashion to any harassment or bullying, even if the perpetrator claims it was done in jest.

-Muslim Americans are generally happy to answer queries about their faith if stated in a way that avoids assumptions or judgment and seeks understanding.
+While treating Muslim students as experts on their faith or faith practitioners is not appropriate for their age, Muslim parents are generally happy to answer queries about their faith if stated in a way that avoids assumptions or judgment and seeks understanding.
 For example:

 - Instead of asking “Why do they hate us?”, ask “Help me understand why some…?”

 - Instead of asking “Tell me what your people think about (x)?”, ask “What do you think about (x)?”